Performance & UX

 Check:

-• CTA clicks are tracked
+• CTA clicks are tracked as distinct events.

-• Form starts and form completions are tracked
+• Form starts and form completions are tracked to measure abandonment.

-• traffic source segmentation is clean
+• Traffic source segmentation is clean and reliable.

-Without measurement, people argue about copy.
-With measurement, you can see whether the real leak is message match, proof placement, or form abandonment.
+This is where audit work becomes operating leverage.
+Without measurement, teams argue about copy.
+With measurement, you can see whether the real leak is message match, proof placement, or form friction.

 AreaWhat good looks like